The start of a New Year is the perfect opportunity to make positive changes in your life. Here are some resolutions and solutions within Yorkshire.

-We like getting value for money here in Yorkshire and luckily there’s an abundance of free attractions right across the region.
-Many of the county’s top museums and galleries don’t cost a penny to have a look around, such as Experience Barnsley where visitors can experience hands on, interactive exhibits all about the town and its people, or Sheffield’s Millennium Gallery, the city’s premier destination for art, craft and design.
+Experience Barnsley where visitors can experience hands on, interactive exhibits all about the town and its people.
+Sheffield’s Millennium Gallery the city’s premier destination for art, craft and design.

-Leeds City Museum and Art Gallery are conveniently placed just a few minutes’ walk from each other, and house an ancient mummy and one of the best collections of British art outside London respectively.
+Leeds City Museum and Leeds Art Gallery are both free and conveniently placed just a few minutes’ walk from each other, they house an ancient mummy and one of the best collections of British art outside London respectively.

 The Hepworth Wakefield is an award winning art gallery overlooking the River Calder, which offers free creative activities for all the family to get involved in, an exciting programme of fairs and markets throughout the year, as well as workshops, talks and tours.